-But, is there currently enough food in the world to feed everyone?
+Several sources indicate that there is currently enough food in the world to feed everyone.

 Summary – Is There Currently Enough Food In The World To Feed Everyone?

 Is Enough Food Produced Right Now To Feed Everyone In World?